Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Abstract

 \section{Abstract}

-Generating code from natural language specifications is one of the most successful applications of Large Language Models (LLMs).
-Yet, they hallucinate: LLMs produce outputs that may be grammatically correct but are factually incorrect.
-Without an existing, correct implementation (i.e., an oracle), can we quantify how likely the generated program is correct?
+Generating code from a natural language programming task is one of the most successful applications of Large Language Models (LLMs).
+Yet, the generated program may be buggy.
+Without an oracle, such as an existing, correct implementation or a formal specification, can we somehow estimate how likely the generated program is correct?

-In this paper, we propose a measure of incorrectness, called \emph{incoherence}, that can be estimated efficiently in the absence of an oracle and provides a lower bound on the error, i.e., the probability that the LLM-generated program for that specification is incorrect.
-Our experiments demonstrate an extraordinary effectiveness.
-For the average code generation task, our incoherence-based methodology can automatically identify about two-thirds of incorrect programs without reports of false positives.
-In fact, an oracle-based evaluation of LLMs can be reliably replaced by an incoherence-based evaluation.
-In particular, we find a \emph{very strong agreement} between the ranking of LLMs by the number of programs deemed \emph{correct via an oracle} and the ranking of LLMs by the number of programs deemed \emph{correct via incoherence}.
+In this paper, we propose a measure of incorrectness, called \emph{incoherence}, that can be estimated efficiently in the absence of an oracle and allows us to establish a lower bound on the error, i.e., the probability that the LLM-generated program for that specification is incorrect.
+In our experiments, our incoherence-based methodology can automatically identify about two-thirds of incorrect programs without reports of false positives for the average task.
+In fact, \emph{an oracle-based evaluation of LLMs can be reliably replaced by an incoherence-based evaluation}.
+In particular, we find a very strong agreement between the ranking of LLMs by the number of programs deemed correct via an oracle (pass@1) and the ranking of LLMs by the number of programs deemed correct via incoherence.